IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

 Note: newer releases of Fusion automatically apply the recipes it finds in the project without requiring a patch to each PolicyAssignment.

-# 3) Restore steps for Domino Data Labs on a fresh cluster
+# 3) Restore steps for Domino Data Labs on a fresh (blank) cluster
+   Perform these steps in this explicit order:
-   1) restore Fusion catalog (Fusion service restore)
+   1) From Fusion GUI: restore Fusion catalog (Fusion service restore) - this is required when you have a new blank cluster freshly installed or when you lose your catalog
-   2) restore domino-cluster project (the one using this custom recipe for cluster-scope resources)
+   2) From Fusion GUI: restore project "domino-cluster" (the one using this custom recipe to restore cluster-scope resources which are prerequisites for restoring your application projects domino-system, domino-platform and domino-compute)
-   3) restore domino-system
+   3) From Fusion GUI: restore project "domino-system"
-   4) restore domino-platform
+   4) From Fusion GUI: restore project "domino-platform"
+   5) From Fusion GUI: restore project "domino-compute", however do NOT restore the shared and blob PVCs: check the option to select PVCs to restore and exclude the Shared and Blob PVCs.
-   5) restore domino-compute, but do not restore the shared and blob PVCs (they must be created by the domino install script to point to the same PV that the PVC in the domino-platform is using, otherwise you will have two versions of the blob and shared file systems that will cause file-not-found issues between workspaces versus UI uploads)
+      (The Blog and Shared PVCs must be created by the domino install script to point to the same PVs that the PVCs in the "domino-platform" project is using, otherwise you will have two independent versions of the blob and shared file systems in these two respective projects that will cause file-not-found issues between workspaces versus UI uploads)
-   6) Label namespaces and nodes accordingly for your environment
+   6) From OpenShift Console: label nodes accordingly for your environment to schedule compute and platform pods
-   7) Delete CertificateRequests for hephaestus\*-tls in domino-compute NS
+   7) From OpenShift Console: delete CertificateRequests for hephaestus\*-tls in domino-compute NS
-   8) Execute fleetcommand-agent-install.sh adding --sync flag to pod manifest:
+   8) From Linux shell: edit "fleetcommand-agent-install.sh" adding --sync flag to pod manifest:
-      The --sync flag on agent install will cause the Helm charts to resync: python -m fleetcommand_agent run -f /app/install/domino.yml --sync
+      The --sync flag on agent install will cause the Helm charts to resync:

+      python -m fleetcommand_agent run -f /app/install/domino.yml --sync

+      Then execute fleetcommand-agent-install.sh
-   9) Restart Domino using restart script here (this will also delete your hephaestus TLS secrets which is why we had to clear previous reqs) https://support.domino.ai/support/s/article/Restart-Script
+   9) From Linux shell: restart Domino using restart script here (this will also delete your hephaestus TLS secrets which is why we had to clear previous reqs) https://support.domino.ai/support/s/article/Restart-Script

 # Backup recipe execution: 43 seconds